Nederlands Dans Theater

 Nederlands Dans Theater (NDT; literal translation Netherlands Dance Theatre) is a Dutch contemporary dance company.
 NDT is headquartered at the Amare building in The Hague.
 NDT also performs at other venues in the Netherlands, including Amsterdam's Het Muziektheater and Nijmegen's Stadsschouwburg.
+NDT comprises three dance companies: Nederland Dans Theater I, Nederland Dans Theater II, and Nederland Dans Theater III.

-Founders
+History

-NDT was founded in 1959 by Benjamin Harkarvy, Aart Verstegen and Carel Birnie together with a group of 18 members of the Dutch National Ballet (which was directed by Sonia Gaskell).
+Nederlands Dans Theater (NDT) was founded in 1959 by Benjamin Harkarvy, Aart Verstegen, and Carel Birnie. together with a group of 18 members of the Dutch National Ballet (which was directed by Sonia Gaskell).
 Their intention was to break away from the more traditionally oriented Dutch National Ballet (Het Nederlands Ballet).
 NDT focused onto new ideas and experimentation with the exploration of new forms and techniques of dance.

 In 1961 the Nederlands Dans Theater got subsidy from the city of The Hague and from the government.

 In the 1960s the NDTs repertoire comprised classical dance with a strong influence by American modern dance.
 The NDT got unprecedented recognition and success with the guidance of different persons like Hans van Manen and Jiří Kylián as artistic directors.
 In the first years of the 1970s there was no clear policy because of various conflicts within the board of the NDT.
 That changed when in 1975 Jirí Kylian entered the board as artistic leader.

 The Nederlands Dans Theater had been based in the Lucent Danstheater at the Spui in The Hague from 1987 until its demolition in October 2015.
 The new Amare building, located roughly at the site of the former Lucent Danstheater, was opened in September 2021 and is home to NDT, the Koninklijk Conservatorium and the Residentie Orkest.

 Many of the founding NDT dancers have made their mark on Dutch ballet and dance: